What to Buy in Laos

 3. Most shops are closed on Sundays.

-4. Avoid buying antiques or cultural relics even like Buddha images since they are not allowed to be taken out of the nation.
-If you have purchased such items from neighboring countries, they should be declared to Customs upon your arrival of Laos.
+4. Avoid buying antiques or cultural relics even Buddha images since they are not allowed to be taken out of the nation.
+If you have purchased such items from neighboring countries, they should be declared to Customs upon your arrival in Laos.

 5. Examine valuable items like gemstones and high-value carpets in case they are fake.